felipelino/java-hands-on/README.md

 ### A little bit about Log

-* Use async appender: To avoid block your application when logging messages
+* Use async appender: To avoid blocking your application when logging messages
-* Standard Out: use carefully some infrastructures doesn't allow developers to see it
+* Standard Out: Use carefully, some infrastructures don't allow developers to see it

 ## Spring-boot Application

 Spring-boot application encapsulates in a JAR file the server, libraries and the application itself.
-By default many things happen as:
+By default many things happen:
 * Tomcat Server to run your application
 * Port is 8080
-* Load automatically dependencies when is found in classpath: Cassandra, MongoDB, Kafka, among others
+* Automatic loading of dependencies when found in classpath: Cassandra, MongoDB, Kafka, among others
 * But, you can override all the things as you wish

 ## Spring Framework